kenk67/release-test/README.md

 2. A pre-release refers to a version that is not yet stable and is intended for testing or development purposes.
     - It is indicated by appending a hyphen and a string to the version number, such as `1.0.0-alpha` or `1.0.0-beta`.
     - Does the same as a release, but the version number will be suffixed with a pre-release token
+3. Version and Tags
+    - The version number reflects the logical progression of your software based on the types of changes introduced.
+    - The tag is the actual marker in your Git repository that corresponds to a specific released version.
+The tag name is often the version number prefixed with v.
+        - The tag format is specified in the config file, with `tag_format` variable.
+    - **Note**: if the tag format changes at some point in the repository’s history, historic versions that no longer match this pattern will not be considered as versions.

 ---